farcaller/motion-yandexmapkit/README.md

 ## Installation

-1. Update your Rakefile:
+### Update your Rakefile

 ```ruby
 require 'motion-yandexmapkit'
 ```

-2. Install the map support files into your resources:
+### Install the map support files into your resources

 ```bash
 $ rake yandexmapkit:install
 ```

+### Get the API key

-3. Get the API key by mailing [support@mobmaps.yandex.ru](mailto:support@mobmaps.yandex.ru) with subject "Yandex.Mobmaps" and a description of your plans on using the framework.
+You can obtain the API key by mailing [support@mobmaps.yandex.ru](mailto:support@mobmaps.yandex.ru) with subject "Yandex.Mobmaps" and a description of your plans on using the framework.

 ## Sample Project